davidbroughsmyth/riscv-hdp/ex3/README.md

  = 116.8 microsconds
 ```

-The relative performance between IdealRV and PicoRV32 for the same CPU clock is:
+The relative performance between the IdealRV and PicoRV32 CPU's for the same CPU clock is:
 ```
-CPI performance ratio of reference IdealRV CPU to PicoRV32 = 4 (CPI PicoRV32)/ 1 (CPI IdealRV)
+CPI performance ratio of reference IdealRV to PicoRV32 CPU's = 4 (CPI PicoRV32)/ 1 (CPI IdealRV)
  = 4
+*IdealRV is 4 time faster*
 ```